MinehubMC/PolarPaper/README.md

 Polar is a world format very similar to Slime, with the same advantages:
  - Small file sizes
  - Single file world
- - Immutable (Worlds do not save until explicitly requested)
+ - Immutable (worlds do not save until explicitly requested)
- - Store worlds wherever (Whether as a file or in a database)
+ - Store worlds wherever (whether as a file or in a database)

 Polar is also a single plugin without requiring classloaders or a Paper fork